Life As an Industrial Engineering Technician

 - Motion Study Analyst

-In the United States, there were 63,900 jobs for Industrial Engineering Technician in 2016.
+In 2016, there was an estimated number of 63,900 jobs in the United States for Industrial Engineering Technician.
 There is little to no growth in job opportunities for Industrial Engineering Technician.
-The BLS estimates 5,500 yearly job openings in this field.
+There will be an estimated 5,500 positions for Industrial Engineering Technician per year.

 The states with the most job growth for Industrial Engineering Technician are Utah, Alabama, and Montana.
 Watch out if you plan on working in Washington, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Industrial Engineering Technicians is somewhere between $34,920 and $88,340.
+The average yearly salary of an Industrial Engineering Technician ranges between $34,920 and $88,340.

 Industrial Engineering Technicians who work in Louisiana, New Mexico, or Oklahoma, make the highest salaries.

-How much do Industrial Engineering Technicians make in different U.S. states?
+How much do Industrial Engineering Technicians make in each U.S. state?

 State | Annual Mean Salary |